Last Updated on February 14, 2021

 “Soft cheese” doesn’t just mean that the cheese is soft.
 It usually means that the cheese is mold-ripened with unpasteurized milk.
 These are sometimes called ‘soft-ripened’ cheeses.

-Common “soft cheeses” are brie, Camembert, Gorgonzola, and so on.
+When we talk about “soft cheeses” and pregnancy safety, these are ones like brie, Camembert, Gorgonzola, and so on.
 These are the ones pregnant women should avoid.
 Not necessarily because they are soft, but because of the way they are made.

 Soft cheeses have a higher water content and lower acidity, meaning that bacteria such as listeria grows more easily in them (source: Center for Food Safety).